Do you wish you had more opportunities to speak in the language you're leaning?

 1. Sign up for a free account with iTalki.
 This is hands-down the best website in the world for connecting students and teachers,

-I recently had the chance to hang out with their CEO Kevin in Berlin, and his passion for helping language learners around the world was clear, and great to see.
+I recently had the chance to hang out with their CEO Kevin in Berlin (picture above), and his passion for helping language learners around the world was clear, and great to see.

 2. Follow the steps to create your account, and select “yes” when asked if you're interested in finding a paid language teacher